-Airport transfers Santo Domingo – how to get to Punta Cana and the city
+Airport transfers Santo Domingo – how to get to the City and to Punta Cana

 While Punta Cana is the biggest airport in the Dominican Republic, it sometimes might be considerably cheaper to fly into the capital airport, Santo Domingo.
 When you are visiting the city, it is the best option anyway, but also if you are going for a holiday to Punta Cana or Bayahibe and need a transfer, the Las Américas International Airport of Santo Domingo is worth a closer look, especially as there are all kind of transport options, such as private transfers, Uber or public transport.
 In this article, I am going to explain to you the best way to get from Santo Domingo Airport to Punta Cana and also how you can get from Las Américas Airport to the city of Santo Domingo (incl. downtown and the Zona Colonial) and other parts in the Dominican Republic.
 There are always various choices, so I am giving you the best options for your way from the airport to your hotel, incl. some Santo Domingo airport shuttles and private airport transportation.
 You will also learn why Uber might not necessarily be the best idea at Las Américas Airport.